Hey, and a warm welcome back to today’s post. This time we are going to look at How To Create A Pin People Want To Click Like Crazy on Pinterest.

 Imagine my surprise when she offered to make a few pins for me!

-I have had the use of the pins as templates to redesign new pins for my new posts from Elizabeth who blogs at designed by Beth.
+I have had the use of the pins as templates to redesign new pins for my new posts from Elizabeth who no longer has a blog.

 I am a part of her Facebook Group and she very kindly made me some Pinterest Pins as well as the Logo for this blog.